dtabell/fpp_book/ReadMe.txt

 -----------------------------------

-The build instructions given here have been tested only on Mac OS 10.9.5 and Linux .
+The build instructions given here have been tested only on Mac OS 10.9.5 and Red Hat Linux 4.4.7.
-With any luck, they will work on other systems.
+With any luck, these instructions will work on other systems.

 To build the code for this project, you can use the cross-platform build system CMake.
 This build system uses the CMakeLists.txt file found in